martinber/dso-guide/README.md

 - Getting started and about page

-- Smaller stars on mobile

 - Add horizontal padding to text fields

-- Lighter milky way on celestial

 - Check carefully the grid align of the visibility plot.
 Draw the grid when generating the day-night plot to compare.